how to deal with haters in life

 1. Respond respectfully.

-2. Be logical and employ common sense in addition to rational thinking.
+2. Be logical and employ common sense in addition to thinking rationally.

 3. Ask questions to figure out why they’re hating, and where they’re coming from.